New ‘Fortnite: Battle Royale’ Update Delivers AutoRun, Another New Consumable, And Loads Of Fixes

 Epic Games also discussed work being done on new console controller layouts in the Fortnite: Battle Royale Reddit forum.
 The controls while building has been particularly cumbersome on console even after the Combat Pro layout was added.

-Developer darkveil explained the changes are “pretty tricky” to pull off as “every available button is precious” considering the studio has “long-term plans” they need to ensure they can fulfill for Fortnite: Battle Royale players.
+Developer darkveil explained that the changes are “pretty tricky” to pull off as “every available button is precious” considering the studio has “long-term plans” they need to ensure they can fulfill for Fortnite: Battle Royale players.
 There are some proposed layouts they plan to test soon, but the goal is to give the ability to crouch while in Build Mode and be able to select a piece to build instantly.